K-Kamenju/phase-1-week1-toy/README.md

 for this solution we have to:

 1. Identify the inputs and outputs to have a grasp at what needs to be declared and what needs to be the return value

-    2. Our input is student marks and the output is the grade
+2. Our input is Speed and the output is the points

-    let marks = `how many marks they got`
+    let speed = `how many marks they got`

 3. In order to have the return value corresponding to the correct grades we will use the function element and if ... else if

 4. Note, use of the And operator (&&) to pass two conditions within the if and else if elements.
 That way if it satisfies one condition it will refer to the next

 This is the end of this solution.